drmaex/drmaex.github.io/readme.md

 Hit the link and navigate to the download section

-In the download section you can find the most links I have provided below but a bit more decentralised and I think they mixed up the old and new way of installing the plugins.
+In the download section you can find the most links I have provided below.
 But there is much more info on this site so it is worth to read the stuff there (QEMU seems to be very promicing).
 Also when something should be unclear from this guide you can try to figure out how it was meant in the original.

 ![mcu website](./images/mcu_eclipse_website.png)